Transparency, Storytelling, and Value Literacy Project

 Thanks to the generous support of College Futures Foundation (California Public Community Colleges) and an internal grant from ACCJC (all other ACCJC member institutions), the Commission is able to reimburse a limited number of participants.
 The grants provide for:

-It is our hope to have five attendees from each institution, representing administrators, faculty, staff, and trustees interested in engaging in this work.
+It is our hope to have five to seven attendees from each institution, representing administrators, faculty, staff, students, and trustees interested in engaging in this work.
 Invitations with registration information will be sent to member institution ALOs, CEOs, Chancellors, and Board of Trustee Presidents ahead of each convening, so institutions can coordinate who they would like to have attend.
 For now, please save the dates!

 Regional Convenings